implict/ofSiteKR/_documentation/graphics/ofTrueTypeFont.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Sets line height for text drawn on screen.

+Note the line height is automatically computed based on the font size, when you load in the font.

 _description: _

 Sets the line height for text that is drawn on screen.
+Note the line height is automatically computed based on the font size, when you load in the font.